cablelabs/snaps-boot/doc/source/install/install.md

 ### 2.4 Build Server Setup

 The Build Server is where you run SNAPS-Boot.
-You will need to install Ubuntu 16.04 Xenial as host OS.
+You will need to install Ubuntu 18.04 Bionic as host OS.
 This host needs to be able to reach the Internet to download the software.

 1. Install Ubuntu on the Build Server